kyclark/bioinformatics_primer/dict-common-words/README.md

-# Using Dictionaries to Count Word Frequency
+# Word Frequency with Dictionaries

+Does not include Hamming.